praguna/strive-client/README.md

 # Strive

-This is the application which is the online coding interface.It makes use of mongodb database and jdoodle for executing code. run it using ng serve or npm start
+This is the application which is the online coding interface.It makes use of mongodb database and jdoodle for executing code. run it using ng serve.

 #### SnapShots